-- Ordinance-221 (Parking on City Streets), Ordinance-219 (Truck Parking) and Ordinance-212 (Parking) should include language prohibiting parking on or across any sidewalk, path or trail designed for pedestrian use. - Sufficient language on the timely removal of snow, ice, dirt, and rubbish currently exists.
-The City's ordinance also addresses actions taken if snow, ice, dirt, and rubbish is not removed.
-Current language similarly describes the City's process for making necessary sidewalk repairs along with the sidewalk inspection process to assess condition.
-Other sections of the Code of Ordinance are also relevant, such as ensuring a clear view at intersections.
-It will be important for the City to consider whether, and to what degree, these codes are being enforced. - Currently, there are a limited number of sidewalks within the City's residential zones.
-It is recommended that a couple of other short sidewalk segments be constructed on streets abutting residential property.
-Additionally, given there are so few sidewalks in these residential areas, the City should consider fairness when determining if the owners of properties abutting public sidewalks should be financially responsible for their repair, and to what degree.
+- ➤ Chapter 3 (Streets, parks, public property and improvements) should have a section addressing street lighting within city limits.
+Currently there are segments of street that are not properly lit.
+The city should take inventory of street lights and form a plan to have proper lighting on all city owned streets. - > Currently, there are a limited number of sidewalks within the City's residential It is recommended that several short sidewalk segments be constructed on streets abutting residential property.
+Additionally, given there are so few sidewalks in these residential areas, the City should consider fairness when determining if the owners of properties abutting public sidewalks should be held financially responsible for their repair, and to what degree.
 This conversation should take place prior to the construction of new or the repair of existing sidewalks.
 The sidewalks proposed in this Active Living Transportation plan are important pedestrian corridors for all residents in the community.
-As such, it may be considered reasonable and fair if all, or at least most, sidewalk-associated costs be handled by the City.
+As such, it may be considered reasonable and fair if all, or at least most, sidewalk-associated costs be covered by the City.
 Determining responsibility for keeping sidewalks clear of snow, ice on public sidewalks would be another appropriate action.
-If the City does move to take on this responsibility, it would be wise to inform residents that street snow removal streets will be prioritized, to ensure clear expectations.
-It is recommended that individual property owners remain responsible for keeping sidewalks clear of rubbish. - Language addressing the trail maintenance should be added to the ordinance code before the recommended trail segments are constructed. - The City of Bird Island adopted a Complete Streets policy on June 8th, 2015.
-Complete Streets are streets designed and operated to enable safe use and support mobility for all users, including drivers, walkers, bicyclists, or public transportation riders of all ages and abilities.
-The Complete Streets concept incorporates multiple approaches to planning, design, and operating for roadways and rights-of-way, with a focus on safety and efficiency.
+If the City does move to take on this responsibility, it would be wise to inform residents that street snow removal will be prioritized ahead of sidewalk snow removal, to ensure clear expectations.
+It is recommended that individual property owners remain responsible for keeping sidewalks clear of rubbish. - Language addressing trail maintenance should be added to the ordinance code before trail segments are constructed. - The City of Renville should consider adopting a "Complete Streets" policy.
+Complete Streets are streets designed and operated to facilitate safe use and support mobility for all users, including drivers, walkers, bicyclists, or public transportation riders of all ages and abilities.
+The Complete Streets concept incorporates multiple approaches to planning, design, and operating on roadways and within rights-of-way, with a focus on safety and efficiency.

-Chapter Four: Existing Conditions and Engineering Needs

-Future Sidewalk Locations, Sidewalk Repair Inspections, and ADA Inventory
+Chapter Four: Existing Conditions and Engineering Needs Future Sidewalk Locations, Sidewalk Repair Inspections, and ADA Inventory

-Bird Island's sidewalk infrastructure is well-developed and connected within the central section of the city.
-However, within the City's outer neighborhoods, sidewalks are scarce, forcing walkers and bikers to compete for roadway space with motor vehicles.
-While sidewalks are not needed on every Bird Island street, incorporating additional north/south and east/west sidewalks would filter pedestrians to the City's central sidewalk network.
-Please see the following map for an illustration of proposed sidewalk locations.
+Renville's sidewalk infrastructure is well-developed and connected within the central section of the city.
+However, in the City's outer neighborhoods, sidewalks are scarce, forcing walkers and bikers to compete with motorists for roadway space.
+While sidewalks are not needed on every Renville street, the incorporation of additional north/south and east/west sidewalks would filter pedestrians to the City's central sidewalk network.
+Please see the map on page 25 for an illustration of proposed sidewalk locations.